Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 - Bibliography is a list of sources, typically found at the end of a research paper, book, or article, that provides detailed information about the references or sources cited in the work.
 It includes the author's name, title of the source, publication year, and other relevant details that help readers locate and access the sources mentioned in the text.

 ---
+#### Description of the key elements of bibliographic citation in major document types.
 1. Book:

     - Author(s)